marcusgia2505/classsExGameInstructions/docs/020_Run_a_ready-made_game.rst

 - Personalised login with ticket

-You can provide participants with a personalised ticket to log-in to classEx.
-This way you can ensure that participants only take part on one device and also track the actions of specific participants.
+You can provide players with a personalised ticket to log-in to classEx.
+This way you can ensure that players only take part on one device and also track the actions of specific participants.
 You simply need to add &tic= to the URL.
 The ticket is saved to the player data and can be retrieved as $tic; in the game.

+- Add/login test player

+As lecturer you can run a game with fictional test players.
+To add a test player click on the button in the lecture submode menu:

 - Logout